yauneyz/claudius/README.md

 - **State management**: Tracks which files are included, folder expansion status, and selection
 - **Actions**: Functions that have side effects (reading files, updating UI)
 - **Calculations**: Pure functions for filtering and transforming data

-## Why Use Claudius?

-When working with Claude AI, you might want to share code or project directories while keeping certain files private.
-The `.claudeignore` file lets you specify which files and directories should be excluded, similar to how `.gitignore` works for Git.

-Claudius makes managing these ignore patterns easy through a visual interface rather than manually editing the file.

 ## Contributing